MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 ## **Example 2.
 Internal functionality extraction**
 ____________________________________________________________

-If we want to apply the pattern on `Payroll`, which uses an internal functionality in the` User notification` monolith, we must expose that internal functionality to the outside through an endpoint.
+If we want to apply the pattern on `Payroll`, which uses an internal functionality (`User notification`) in the monolith, we must expose that internal functionality to the outside through an endpoint.

 <div align="center">